How does the cloud and SaaS affect business continuity planning?

-10 August 2010
+August 10th, 2010

 Typically, assuming that you choose a reputable business to deliver SaaS, the company will build its systems to a much greater level of resilience than many businesses could ever build internally.
 At the end of the day, its whole business depends on the service provided, and even small outages can deeply damage its reputation and revenue, let alone the reputation and revenue of its customer base.
 In the majority of cases, as long as you choose a solid SaaS solution, your business will be much more resilient to failure, and it will also strengthen your business continuity plans.

 You must include any major third-party supplier within your plans when moving to cloud computing.
-Some areas you need to cover are:-
+Some areas you need to cover are:

-- You need to ensure that the provider’s plans fit your requirements for availability and return to service – so look at the service level agreements;
+- You need to ensure that the provider’s plans fit your requirements for availability and return to service – so look at the service level agreements.

-- You need to plan for your provider to potentially stop trading for a set amount of time and permanently;
+- You need to plan for your provider to potentially stop trading for a set amount of time and permanently.

 - What happens if the provider is bought out and the new owner wishes to cease the service?

-- Ask for detail on their infrastructure and evaluate it as your own;
+- Ask for detail on their infrastructure and evaluate it as your own.

-- Check the provider’s indemnity;
+- Check the provider’s indemnity.

-Also think about the below –
+Also, think about the below:

 - It is important to re-evaluate areas that perhaps don’t need to be as resilient internally due to the SaaS solution.
-This may deliver cost savings: for example 24×7 support, redundant hardware, network support;
+This may deliver cost savings: for example 24×7 support, redundant hardware, network support.

 Using a SaaS solution could make it easier for an organisation to continue operating if its business suffers a disaster from a technical / systems availability standpoint.

-- Traditionally, if a multi-site business were to lose service at the main HQ (where internal server rooms/data centres are based), then it would be dead in the water.
+Traditionally, if a multi-site business were to lose service at the main HQ (where the internal server rooms/data centres are based), then it would be dead in the water.
 However, with SaaS solutions, this may no longer be a problem.
 Satellite offices solutions can continue to run and even operate much of the main HQ’s function.

 The key questions any business should be asking cloud computing vendors with regard to business continuity plans include:

-- How do they deal with hardware failure – what are their contracts for fix?
+- How do they deal with hardware failure?
+What are their contracts for fix?
 Do they carry spare equipment?
 What resilience is built-in?

 - Who are your provider’s other clients?
 Are their business activities similar to yours?

 - Can you see your vendor’s data centre specifications?

-- Ask your provider how you will be able to get your data out?
-It may be possible for some SaaS providers to allow you to backup your data out of their platform and into your own premises.
+- Some SaaS providers may allow you to back up your data out of their platform and into your own premises.
 This may incur additional charges, but you’ll need to balance that against your level of comfort.